Millions of International Student Visas Are Expiring in Canada This Year: Here’s What It Means for You

 An expiring visa can be nerve-racking, but getting a head start in the process allows you to continue building your career and life in Canada.
 Consulting with immigration professionals, staying informed about policy changes and preparing documentation in advance will help avoid disruptions and ensure a successful transition.

 If you’re nearing your visa expiration, start your application process sooner than later.
 Don’t forget that Panel Physician can help with the required IME.
-Book an appointment at one of our locations today.
+Book your medical exam at one of our locations today.

 Next